 The Daily Record

-Martin, a Domino Sugar employee, died of injuries sustained after nearly half her body was burned by a superheated slurry of water, raw sugar and calcium hydroxide while she and another worker were unclogging a strainer at the company’s Baltimore plant in July 2000.
+Martin, 36, a Domino Sugar employee, died of injuries sustained in an industrial accident in which nearly half her body was burned by a superheated slurry of water, raw sugar and calcium hydroxide while she and another worker were unclogging a strainer at the company’s Baltimore plant in July 2000.